kammous/k8s-training-doc/content/installation/02-nw-setup.md

   - Got to menu and navigate to File ->Host Network Manager
   - Then click "Create"
   - Modify the network range to `192.168.78.0/24` if its different.
- This will create a Host-Only Network
+ This will create a Host-Only Network.

- DHCP should be disabled on this network
+ DHCP should be disabled on this network.

- Internet access is needed on all VMs (for downloading needed binaries) Make sure you can see the NAT network.(If not , create one)
+ Internet access is needed on all VMs (for downloading needed binaries).

+ Make sure you can see the NAT network.(If not , create one).

 | VBox Host Networking |
 |---------------|--------------